louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 3) Fuzzing More

 Next we run those binned locations through a k-anonymity generalization function.
-If there are 4 or less origin/destination pairs to/from the same location, then we move both the start and end points further, in a random 800 meters radius in any direction.
+If there are 4 or less origin/destination pairs to/from the same location then we move both the start and end points further.
 In the Louisville data, this is about one third of all the trips.
+We randomly move the locations in a 800 meters radius, which is up to 5 binning locations away in any direction.

 ![Fuzzing](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/final-downtown.jpg)

+Note how the points here are more spread out and than binning alone.

 ### 4) End Result

 In the end we have a grid of points, and the person looking at the data cannot trace a location back to its source.
-There is no way to tell if a point has been fuzzed and binned, or just binned.
+Also, there is no way to tell if a point has been both fuzzed and binned, or just binned.

-Effectively, this means each point could be up to 1,600+ meters away from its actual location, while the integrity of the data is still maintained.
+Effectively, this means each point could be up to 1,600+ meters away from its actual location, while the integrity of the data is still reasonably maintained for analytics projects.

 -image here-

 ## Data Processing

-These are the steps to processing from MDS to open data.
+These are the technical steps to processing from MDS to open data using MySQL.

 ### 1 Obtain secure access to an MDS feed